-Now, if something goes wrong, you can always roll back to the original configuration, replacing the current file with the original termsrv.dll_old.
+Now, if something goes wrong, you can always roll back to the original configuration by replacing the current file with the original termsrv.dll_old.

-Download the archive with the library for your Windows version.
+Download the archive with the patched termsrv library for your Windows version.

-In Windows 8 you firstly have to change the values of the following keys in HKLM\System\CurrentControlSet\Control\Terminal Server\:
+In Windows 8 at first you have to change the values of the following keys in HKLM\System\CurrentControlSet\Control\Terminal Server\:

-- fDenyTSConnections (DWORD) -0 (the key allows to remotely enable RDP on your computer)
+- fDenyTSConnections (DWORD) — 0 (the key allows to enable RDP on your computer)

 - fSingleSessionPerUser (DWORD) — 0

-This can also be done in the command prompt:
+The same operation can be performed from the command prompt:

 REG ADD "HKLM\SYSTEM\CurrentControlSet\Control\Terminal Server" /v fDenyTSConnections /t REG_DWORD /d 0 /f